michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 #### Adding only unique Data
 For details and source of the following approach see the forum thread "[RStudio Community - Creating and populating a SQLite database via R - How to ignore duplicate rows?](https://community.rstudio.com/t/creating-and-populating-a-sqlite-database-via-r-how-to-ignore-duplicate-rows/85470/3)".

 For the work around we will use a second table called `stage` with the same structure as `staffdose` but without any constraints.
 The table `stage` will therefore accept any data even if it already exists in `staffdose`.
-Next we will read in the new data into the intermediary table `stage` and can then transfer only the new data to the table `staffdose` with the command `INSERT OR IGNORE INTO staffdose`:
+First we will read in the new data into the intermediary table `stage` and can then transfer only the new data to the table `staffdose` with the command `INSERT OR IGNORE INTO staffdose`: